AppAthanor/finapp-dsl-architecture/README.md

 4. Cross-platform adapters ensure tests work consistently on all platforms

 #### Stage 4: Validation & Deployment
-1. The Output Management Repository runs verification on the generated code
+1. The Output Management component runs verification on the generated code
 2. Automated tests validate the implementations against the specifications
 3. Successful builds are deployed to testing environments
 4. Results feed back to inform future specifications